Updated on 6/06/2026

 8. Who was Louis Fischer?
 What did Gandhiji tell him?

-9. Why did thousand of peasants come to Motihari?
+9. Why did thousands of peasants come to Motihari?

 10. How was the condition of sharecroppers of Champaran?